Frequently Asked Questions

 The DGR also includes additional information which can assist shippers in making sure their consignments are in compliance and will be accepted quickly and easily by the airlines.
 As IATA airlines are somewhat stricter in their requirements than the ICAO Technical Instructions, the DGR specifies more precisely how to prepare a shipment.

 We have done everything correct but the airline has refused to carry our shipment.
 What can we do?

 Talk to the airline and try to get as much information as possible.
 Check the State and operator variations of Section 2 of the IATA DGR: Have you observed all variations?
 Is there any likelihood the shipment may have been damaged on its way to the airport?
-Bear in mind that Paragraph 1.2.4 of the IATA Dangerous Goods Regulations clearly stipulates that Airlines are not obliged to transport a particular substance or product.
+Bear in mind that Paragraph 1.2.4 of the IATA DGR clearly stipulates that airlines are not obliged to transport a particular substance or product.
 They are free to impose requirements beyond and above the regulations.

 Examples of these abbreviations could be USA, UAE, AUS or TX, QC, NSW.